Karen V. Hansen

-In Racial Learning and Teacher Leadership in a California High School, Professor Hansen studies the successful resurgence of a struggling, multiracial, working-class high school during a period of heightened interracial tensions.
-In the 1960s and early 1970s, as communities across the country violently and vociferously resisted school integration, the multiracial student body and racially diversifying staff of Sunnyvale High School reduced violence, nurtured student leaders, improved academics, and increased girls’ access to sports.
-Professor Hansen asks how – well before Title IX and other policy interventions – adults and youth created a culture of involvement and mutual responsibility that forged lasting relationships between students and faculty across lines of race and ethnicity, long after the school itself closed.
+Professor Hansen’s "Against the Odds: Working-Class Kids, Visionary Educators, and Multiracial Belonging" project centers on a beleaguered, working-class high school in California during a decade of heightened interracial tensions.
+In the 1960s and early 1970s, as communities across the country violently and vociferously resisted school integration, the multiracial student body and racially diversifying staff reduced violence, nurtured student leaders, broadened the curriculum, and increased girls’ access to sports.
+The project asks how adults and youth created a culture of involvement and mutual responsibility that forged lasting relationships between students and faculty across lines of race and ethnicity, long after the school itself closed in 1981.

 Throughout her academic career, Karen V. Hansen has been fortunate to be supported by generous foundations, mentors, peers, and rising scholars whose work has inspired and challenged her.
-In addition to the Bill and Melinda Gates Foundation and the Raikes Foundation Grand Challenges grant, "Cascading Lives" has also been supported by Purpose, Inc. and the Robert Wood Johnson Foundation.
+In addition to the Bill & Melinda Gates Foundation and the Raikes Foundation Grand Challenges grant, "Cascading Lives" has also been supported by Purpose, Inc. and the Robert Wood Johnson Foundation.
 Her work has been funded by the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, the Alfred P. Sloan Foundation, and the Swedish Fulbright Commission.

-Since 2017, Professor Hansen has served as the Director of the Brandeis Women’s Studies Research Center, a project that affords many people similar opportunities.
-There, over 20 Brandeis faculty, forty affiliated independent scholars and artists, and numerous graduate and undergraduate students conduct independent research; make, perform, and exhibit original art; and work with regional, national, and international partners in research and practice.
+From 2017-20, Professor Hansen served as the director of the Brandeis Women’s Studies Research Center.
+There, over 20 Brandeis faculty, 40 affiliated independent scholars and artists, and numerous graduate and undergraduate students conduct independent research; make, perform, and exhibit original art; and work with regional, national, and international partners in research and practice.

 Professor Hansen’s most recent book, "Encounter on the Great Plains: Scandinavian Settlers and the Dispossession of Dakota Indians, 1890-1930," won the 2016 Gita Chaudhuri Book Prize from the Western Association of Women Historians.
 With Anita Ilta Garey, she co-edited "At the Heart of Work and Family: Engaging the Ideas of Arlie Hochschild."